 A legitimate workplace injury does not necessarily guarantee Workers’ Compensation benefits.
 In fact, many claims are denied, preventing injured workers from receiving the compensation they desperately need.

-To provide some insight, Hoffman Law Firm’s Workers’ Compensation attorneys have outlined some common reasons that claims are denied.
+To provide some insight, Hoffman Law Firm’s Workers’ Compensation attorneys (also known as workers’ comp or workman’s comp) have outlined some common reasons that claims are denied.

 - You failed to report the incident immediately.

 To Workers’ Comp insurers, the failure to report your injury right away indicates that you are not really hurt.
 While this assumption may be completely false, the situation can be easily avoided by talking to your employer immediately after your on-the-job accident.